 The facts about container shipping are extensive and require adequate information about what freight shipping really is.
-As a matter of fact, we dwelt on the various modes/methods of freight shipping, especially to Nigeria.
+In our previous post, we dealt with the various modes/methods of freight shipping, especially to Nigeria.

 What Container Shipping is

 Container Shipping is a container with strength suitable to withstand shipment, storage, and handling.
 Shipping containers range from large reusable steel boxes used for intermodal shipments to the ubiquitous corrugated boxes.
 It falls basically in Sea freight shipping category, specifically used for Groupage Freight — Less than container loads (LCL) as well as Full container load.

 By intermodal shipment, we refer to a model that involves freight transportation that uses different types of transport medium, for example, rail, ship, and truck).